sambody/inkscape-grid-maker/README.md

 - allow the choice to exclude the outer gutters/guides;
 - Align grid in relation to a selected bounding box, instead of the whole page ?
 - ~~Show offset option only when choosing Alignment with offset (or find better solution)~~ Offset is now available to all alignments
 - Outside in: Ability to set total width, or use page margins to set grid width ?
-And tehn set gutter width, with generated column width (no rounded pixels...)
+And then set gutter width, with generated column width (no rounded pixels...)
 - other units than pixels ?
 Milimeters ? (see other Grid Creator extension...)
 Should the guide be allowed to be on non-rounded positions ? (maybe for print ?)
 - ~~Show total width when changing settings, calculated live.~~ I don't think that's possible in the interface.
 - Add other guides related extensions (generate with offset to page border, generate center guides, delete only horizontal/vertical guides,...), add Grid Maker together with these extensions in Extensions > Guides (instead of Render)